 Almond milk is a better option than cow's milk for those with lactose sensitivity, which is why I recommend it as a great base for Zero Belly drinks.
 But you may be undermining your goals if you're buying a brand with the thickening agent carrageenan.
 Derived from seaweed, carrageenan has been linked to ulcers, inflammation, and other gastrointestinal problems.
 If you notice bloating after drinking almond milk, consider switching brands.
 Trader Joe's, Whole Foods 365, and Westsoy make versions without carrageenan.

 Good for the soul but potentially bad for the stomach, soup can hide sky-high sodium counts that may lead to water retention and temporary weight gain.
-(Canned chilis in particular can have more than 800 mg of sodium per serving.)
+(Canned chilis, in particular, can have more than 800 milligrams of sodium per serving.)
 When you overload your system with salt, your kidneys can't keep up; salt that would otherwise be flushed away has to sit in your bloodstream, where it attracts water, causing increased blood pressure and bloating.
-Look to stay under 500 mg if possible; Campbell’s Healthy Request, Progresso Light and V8 all make reasonable options.
+Look to stay under 500 milligrams if possible.

-This is the exercise I took Rosie through.
-It’s a simple, full-body exercise you need to do for just 8 minutes.
+This is a simple, full-body exercise you need to do for just 8 minutes.
 But once you do it, you'll discover a tightening around your core that proves to you it's working.
 You'll look and feel leaner the next day, but over time you'll really begin to drop serious pounds.

 Standing tall with your feet shoulder-width apart, hold a pair of dumbbells by your shoulders, your palms facing each other.